During the 1st millenium BC, traders from the East arrived in Andalucia. Life in Iberia would never be the same again.

 Until about 1200 BC there had been a number of groups of traders who concentrated on the eastern Mediterranean.
-None had yet managed to penetrate to the west themselves, trade and exchange was via traders who operated within their own fairly restricted orbits.
+None had yet managed to penetrate to the west themselves, trade and exchange were via traders who operated within their own fairly restricted orbits.
 This mechanism of exchange through many hands allowed products from the west to reach the east and vice versa.
 Then about 1200 BC disaster struck for the growing civilisations in the east.
 A succession of invasions from the north between 1200 and 1150 BC, possibly sparked off by drought and famine, led to the cultural collapse of the Mycenean kingdom, Hittite Empire and the New Kingdom of Egypt.
 This is the period when the great cities in the east, such as Troy, were razed.

 The trading/exchange/tribute economy collapsed and it would be a few years before it rejuvenated itself and when it did there were two main contenders for the trade by sea.
 Greeks and Phoenicians.
 Instead of concentrating solely on the eastern Mediterranean both headed to the far west, beyond Sardinia.
 After a couple of exploratory probes into the area the Phoenicians made a bold move, leapfrogging ahead of any competition.
 They established their first settlement at Cadiz, this being an ideal place to take advantage of the Atlantic Bronze trade and supply the indigenous population in the interior of the Iberian peninsula.

 It should not be imagined that Greece and Phoenicians were the only traders in the Mediterranean, nor that all trade was in the hippoi, the Phoenician tramp steamer of the age.
-From archaeological artefacts and cave paintings found all round the coasts it seems that anybody with a boat was getting into the act in the island studded Aegean, Ionian and eastern Adriatic Seas.
+From archaeological artefacts and cave paintings found all around the coasts, it seems that anybody with a boat was getting into the act in the island-studded Aegean, Ionian and eastern Adriatic Seas.
 The Cypriots, Sicilians, Corsicans and Sardinians were all traversing the sea in vessels ranging from canoes to long slim galleys powered by oars, the greyhounds of the coasts.
 The advantage of the hippoi over all other vessels is that it could carry enough water and food to sustain its crew on a voyage of reasonable length making the traverse of the inhospitable north African coast possible as well as the open water jump from Sardinia to the Balearic Islands and from there to the Iberian coast.

 The Phoenician goal was the trading centre of Huelva on the Iberian Atlantic coast, already a hub for the Atlantic Bronze trade operated by an indigenous population that would become known as Tartessians.
-To exploit that centre they looked for a location for their settlement and found an island just west of a deep bay that cut deep into the coast just south of Huelva.
+To exploit Huelva they looked for a location for their settlement and found an island just west of a deep bay that cut deep into the coast just south of Huelva.
 This fitted the Phoenician conception of what a city should be.
 They had a strong sense of symmetry, finding comfort in the familiar, and a somewhat different world view to ourselves believing in a cyclical universe where everything had an equal and opposite, life and death being the easiest to explain.

-Tyre, their home city, consisted of a built up island with a port area and a temple to Melqart, their god who protected all men of Tyre, that included a pair of bronze and gold pillars, the pillars of Melqart, facing west out to sea.
-On the mainland there was an urban area and behind the town a hinterland of woods and arable land.
+Tyre, their home city, consisted of a built-up island with a port area and a temple to Melqart, their god who protected all men of Tyre, that included a pair of bronze and gold pillars, the pillars of Melqart, facing west out to sea.
+On the mainland, there was an urban area and behind the town a hinterland of woods and arable land.
 Incidentally Melqart, or Ba'l Sur, 'Lord of Tyre' is first mentioned during the 9th century BC and seems to have been created specifically to protect the expanding trade network.

 The Phoenicians had found their Tyre in the west, they called it Gadir.
 The two mountains they had passed between to arrive there, Jebel Musa and Gibraltar, they called the 'Pillars of Melqart'.
 They were later renamed the 'Pillars of Hercules' by the Romans.
-On an island west of the bay they built a port and a temple to Melqart that included a pair of bronze pillars facing east towards their home town and in the bay itself they founded their own settlement near an existing settlement occupied by the indigenous people.
+On an island west of the bay, they built a port and a temple to Melqart that included a pair of bronze pillars facing east towards their home town and in the bay itself they founded their own settlement near an existing settlement occupied by the indigenous people.
 The settlement is known today as Castillo Doña Blanca, taking its name from a 14th century AD tower on the site.
 In Phoenician times it would have been considered part of the development of Gadir.

 The only way to appreciate Castillo Doña Blanca is to visit the site, a roughly rectangular mound some 340 metres long from east to west and 200 metres wide from north to south and at a height of 31 metres above sea level.
 In 850 BC the site was unoccupied although indigenous settlements dating back to the 3rd millennium BC were nearby at La Dehesa one kilometre east and on the crest of a hill beneath Sierra San Cristobal 1.5 kilometres to the north east.

-When the Phoenicians arrived Castillo Doña Blanca was on the coast on the left hand bank of the Rio Guadalete, to the east of the mound was the port area and there may have been a second port to the west, now destroyed by quarrying.
-Looking south and south west the sea view across the bay would be uninterrupted to the horizon on which was the island of Gadir with its Temple to Melqart.
+When the Phoenicians arrived Castillo Doña Blanca was on the coast on the left-hand bank of the Rio Guadalete, to the east of the mound was the port area and there may have been a second port to the west, now destroyed by quarrying.
+Looking south and south-west the sea view across the bay would be uninterrupted to the horizon on which was the island of Gadir with its Temple to Melqart.
 The Guadalete river flowed into the bay from the east and gave access to the interior, rich arable land, whilst a few kilometres north along the coast the indigenous town of Huelva was to provide the Phoenicians with access to the Atlantic Bronze trade.
 Behind the settlement, to the north, on the side of a peak called Las Cumbries is the necropolis covering about 100 hectares.
-Unusually for a Phoenician settlement the necropolis was not separated from the urban area by a body of water such as a river.
+Unusually for a Phoenician settlement, the necropolis was not separated from the urban area by a body of water such as a river.

 Castillo Doña Blanca was occupied right through the Phoenician period in Andalucia, until the end of the 3rd century BC when it was abandoned, probably due to a Roman presence at Gadir.
 During its four hundred year history the town as it became encouraged the growth of the nearby, by now legitimately named, Tartessian towns the occupants of whom provided the vital link between the market on the coast and the population far inland.
 It also proved a useful link in the chain that fed bronze items from the Atlantic trade and local produce, olive oil, wine, garum as well as silver and copper into a network of trading centres established after Castillo Doña Blanca along the southern coast of Andalucia.